Cyberpunk 2077 release date - trailer, story and news

 When is the Cyberpunk 2077 release date?

 Not too long to wait now!
-Cyberpunk 2077 is due to be released on November 19th, right in the middle of this year’s gaming season and only a week and a bit after the launch of, at least one, of the next-generation consoles.
+Cyberpunk 2077 is due to be released on November 19th, right in the middle of this year’s gaming season.
+For you soon to be next-generation console owners, we do not have a date for this yet, but all signs are pointing towards an early 2021 release.

 What platforms can I get Cyberpunk 2077 on?